luzmo-official/flex-showcases/embedded-ai-chart/README.md

 url: "https://ai-showcases.luzmo.com/embedded-chart-generator"
 ---

-# ai-showcases
+# Luzmo Flex showcase: AI chart generator
-A demo of an embedded AI chart generator using the Luzmo API and composability.
+A demo of an embedded AI chart generator using the Luzmo API and Luzmo Flex.

 ## Usage
 To use this project, follow these steps: